CoolMomentum: A Method for Stochastic Optimization by Langevin Dynamics with Simulated Annealing: Evaluation

 where $\rm{Size}$ is a number of training parameters of the model and $S$ is a number of time iterations per epoch.

-In Fig.~\ref{Fig:3} we present the values of rescaled temperature $T \cdot \Delta t^{2}$ calculated with Eq.~(\ref{eq:Temperature2}) for all the three optimizers being compared.
+In Fig.~\ref{Fig:1}~(c) we present the values of rescaled temperature $T \cdot \Delta t^{2}$ calculated with Eq.~(\ref{eq:Temperature2}) for all the three optimizers being compared.
 We choose to calculate rescaled temperature instead of the ordinary one because the actual value of the time step $\Delta t$ is inavailable for Adam.
-From Fig.~\ref{Fig:3} one can see that on the first epoch the temperature significantly drops down for all three optimizers, but only in the case of Coolmomentum it continues to decrease on further epochs, while it evolves near its minimal value for Adam and Momentum.
-Therefore, Coolmomentum performs optimization in the Simulated Annealing regime, and by slowly decreasing the temperature it samples the states of the Gibbs distribution~(\ref{eq:Gibbs}), which approach the global minimum of the loss function.
-On the contrary, Adam and Momentum drop the temperature immediately down to its minimum.
-In metallurgy and physical simulations this cooling regime is called quenching.
+From Fig.~\ref{Fig:1}~(c) one can see that on the first epoch the temperature significantly drops down for all three optimizers, but only in the case of Coolmomentum it evolves continuously on further epochs, while it changes stepwise according to the prescribed learning rate decay schedule for Adam and Momentum.
+Therefore, Coolmomentum performs optimization in the Simulated Annealing regime, and by slowly decreasing the temperature it samples the states of the Gibbs distribution~(\ref{eq:Gibbs}), which continuously approach the global minimum of the loss function.
+On the contrary, Adam and Momentum drop the temperature in a stepwise manner.
+In materials science and physical simulations this cooling regime is called quenching.
 It produces a variety of non-equilibrium disordered structures, including different glasses.
 Similarly to physical systems, in this regime the trained model becomes caught in a local minimum of the loss function, and continues to walk there, because the temperature is too low to overcome the local barrier.
+Indeed, from Fig.~\ref{Fig:1}~(a) one can see that both Adam and Momentum saturate to the constant (and equal) value of the training loss, while Coolmomentum continuously goes below this level.

-On the first epochs the training and testing losses, produced by CoolMomentum, are higher than those of Momentum and Adam.
-Indeed, on the first epochs Coolmomentum gives the temperature values significantly higher than Adam and Momentum do.
+On the first epochs the training and testing results, produced by CoolMomentum, are worse than those of Momentum and Adam.
+Indeed, on the first epochs Coolmomentum gives the temperature values significantly higher than Adam and Momentum do (see Fig.~\ref{Fig:1}~(c)).
 But at high temperatures the Gibbs distribution (\ref{eq:Gibbs}) is less efficient to distinguish between the states with high and low values of the loss function.
-One can see that the loss values, produced by CoolMomentum, become smaller than those of Adam and Momentum starting from about the 40th epoch.
-From Fig.~\ref{Fig:1} it is clear that the optimization method that we propose significantly outperforms both Adam and Momentum.
+Nevertheless, as the temperature decreases, Coolmomentum achieves the top values produced by others in terms of the test accuracy (see Fig.~\ref{Fig:1}~(b)) and outperforms them in terms of training loss values (see Fig.~\ref{Fig:1}~(a)), which encourages further studies of different models and datasets.